ys7yoo/PiTutorial/README.md

 3. You can check your code in https://repl.it

-4. When your code is ready, commit your work and push it to the repository.
+4. When your code is ready, commit your work and push it to the REMOTE repository.

 ```bash
 git commit [ANY CHANGE YOU MADE]